 Much like Edgar Wright, Johnson finds creative ways of conveying exposition and jokes through editing and framing, using them as joke telling devices in their own right.
 The early interrogation scenes are a nicely judged combination of set-ups and pay-offs, and genuine exposition presented in a refreshing, funny way.
 The droll sense of humour that was decried as being out of place in The Last Jedi is a much better fit here, and the filmmaking style shows Johnson playing to his strengths.
 Even more impressively, the director never cheats.
 He plays fair with the audience throughout, and like the best whodunnits, at the point of the big reveal everything just slots into place.
 It also looks great; the cinematography and costume design are infused with a vivid colour palette that compliments the tongue-in-cheek plot and colourful characters nicely.

 On the surface, Knives Out is simply a modern version of an all-star cast, Agatha Christie whodunnit but it’s more subversive than it first appears.
 Rian Johnson is clearly a director who revels in labyrinthine plots, and after the mixed reactions to The Last Jedi, this sees him back on surer footing.
 It blends the complexity of Brick with the playfulness of The Brothers Bloom and the result is something completely distinct.
-Combine this with a witty script and a winning lead performance from Daniel Craig and the result is a pleasure to watch, and probably the most fun you’ll have in the cinema all year.
+Combine this with a witty script and a winning lead performance from Daniel Craig and the result is a pleasure to watch, and probably the most fun you’ll have all year.

 I loved Brick and didn’t hate Star Wars so I’m really looking forward to this.